kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 #### Process to publish the release blog

 1. Open a PR against [k/website](https://github.com/kubernetes/website) targeting the `main` branch, and adding a front matter with `draft: true`.
 This flag will ensure that the blog will not be published even if it passes the target publication date, but available from the CI build for PRs.

-2. The PR has to be reviewed by the SIG Docs Blog team, which will provide a content and style review.
-SIG's chairs and tech leads will provide a tech review.
-After `lgtm` and `approve` labels are applied, the blog can be merged to the `main` branch.
-With the `draft: true` flag, this blog will not be published to the website.

-3. In a second PR opened (ideally) a week before the release day, the Comms Lead will:
-- remove the `draft: true` parameter
-- ensure the date parameter is set to the release date
-- add the `release_announcement` parameter:
-- add the `themes` parameter with the release code name, if applicable
+Set no `date` parameter, and include the `release_announcement` parameter along with the `themes` parameter with the release code name, if applicable:

   ```yaml
   release_announcement: